 In June 2016, Mesa Airlines, as borrower, and EDC, as lender, entered into a credit agreement (the "EDC June 2016 Credit Facility") pursuant to which EDC committed to purchase notes from Mesa Airlines from time to time in the aggregate principal amount of up to \$25.0 million.
 The borrower's obligations under the EDC June 2016 Credit Facility are unsecured and guaranteed by us.
-The EDC June 2016 Credit Facility contains affirmative and negative covenants and events of default that are typical in the industry for similar financings.
+The EDC June 2016 Credit Facility contains affirmative and negative covenants and events of default that are typical in the industry for similar financings, including the requirement to maintain a consolidated interest and rental coverage ratio.
 Each note matures on the date that is two years after such note was issued.
-As of September 30, 2018, \$5.9 million of borrowings were outstanding under this facility.
+As of September 30, 2019, this debt has been repaid.